 Section 16(a) of the Exchange Act requires the Company's directors and executive officers and persons who own more than 10% of KCAP Financial's common stock to file initial reports of ownership and reports of changes in ownership of KCAP Financial's common stock with the SEC and, to the extent such reports are not filed through the SEC's EDGAR system, The Nasdaq Global Select Market.
 KCAP Financial is required to disclose in its annual report on Form 10-K and its proxy statement any failure to file these reports by the required due dates.
-The Company believes that all filing requirements applicable to its directors and executive officers and shareholders who own more than 10% of its common stock were complied with during the last completed year.
+Based solely on a review of the written statements and copies of such reports furnished to us by our executive officers, directors and greater than 10% beneficial owners, the Company believes that all filing requirements applicable to its executive officers, directors and greater than 10% beneficial owners were complied with during the last completed year, except that Messrs.
+Corless, Gilpin, Jacobi, Kehler, Lacovara, Pastino, Stevens and Ward each did not timely file a Form 4 for a transaction during the completed year, but such Forms 4 were subsequently filed.
 In making the above statements, the Company has relied upon the written representations of its directors and Section 16 officers.